-Being location independent is a way of working, a way of living and – more than anything – it’s a way of being…
+Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

-Freedom is one of our core values – we build our personal and our business lives around this goal and we are driven by the desire to do what we want, when we want, with whom we want and where we want.
+Freedom is one of my core values – I build my personal and my business lives around this goal and I am driven by the desire to do what I want, when I want, with whom I want and where I want.

-Sometimes this means living and working from an exotic-looking location halfway round the world, sometimes it means working from the comfort of our home in the UK.
+Sometimes this means living and working from an exotic-looking location halfway round the world, but most of the time it means working from the comfort of my home in the UK.

-We know how privileged we are to be able to experience this freedom and so we make the most of it every single day.
-This is what freedom means to us.
+I know how privileged I am to be able to experience this freedom and so I make the most of it every single day.
+This is what freedom means to me.
 What does it mean to you?

-Lea coined the term, “Location Independent” in 2007, when she first created this site.
+Quite accidentally, I first coined the term, “Location Independent” in 2007, when I first created this site to document my global travels with my then-husband, Jonathan.

-We didn’t think “nomadic” accurately described what we were doing – running our business online from wherever we travelled to – and so we came up with the term, Location Independent*, instead.
+I didn’t think “nomadic” accurately described what we were doing – running our business online from wherever we travelled to – and so I came up with the term, Location Independent*, instead.

-* We first used “LIP living” (short for ‘Location Independent Professionals Living’) but soon realised it wasn’t the most descriptive or snappy term 😉
+* I first used “LIP living” (short for ‘Location Independent Professionals Living’) but soon realised it wasn’t the most descriptive or snappy term 😉

 How We Got Started: The Short Version

-Back in 2005, fed up with the instability of the rat race and working for other people – as a management consultant and graphic designer – we decided to go it alone and set up our own businesses (Lea’s is here and Jonathan’s is here).
+Back in 2005, fed up with the instability of the rat race and working for other people – as a management consultant and graphic designer – we decided to go it alone and set up our own businesses (my current one is here).

 Not wildly excited about the prospect of economising for a few years until our business ventures took off, we hit upon the idea of living in a lower cost country which would enable us to maintain the lifestyle we enjoyed – but at a much lower cost.
 And so we left the UK in early 2007, headed for Panama.